Chapter 7

 I was secretly glad she did though.
 There's nothing stronger than my parents and I's relationship.
 I felt safe with them at all times.

 "Oh, of course I did," she insisted, while pushing me back by the shoulders to look at me.
 "And do not fret, Flo.
 Once we heard about the incident, your father and I raced home as quickly as we could.
 You didn't spoil anything," she reassured.
-After another squeeze, she guided me to sit down, where there were already scones and a cup of coffee waiting for me.

-"Thank you," I smiled.
-As I began to eat, I heard footsteps approaching the day room.
+As I began to eat, I began to hear footsteps approaching the day room.
 As I turned towards the entrance, I realized it was Theo.

-"Florence dear," she began, as she reached for my hand, offering it a little squeeze.
+"Florence, dear," she began, as she reached for my hand, offering it a little squeeze.
 "After your father and I arrived home, you were in so much pain.
 I needed to heal your head, but you wouldn't even let me touch you.
 So, I had to put you into a deep sleep to complete the healing process," she explained.

-"So how long have I been asleep for?"
+"So, how long have I been asleep for?"
 I questioned.
 Surely it was only for a couple of days.

 "About a week," answered Theo, as he took a sip of his coffee my mother had prepared for him as well.

 "A week?!"
 I shouted.
 I couldn't believe it.
 The attack on the camp felt like it was just yesterday.
-"Oh merlin's beard.
+"Oh, merlin's beard.
 What about the others?
 Are they safe?
 Do they know that I'm safe?"
 I asked frantically.

 "The others are sa-" my mother tried to reassure me, but Theo cut her off.
 "The others?
 The others could care less about you, Florence," he scoffed, placing his coffee mug back down a little too hard.